German-NLP-Group/german-transformer-training/model_cards/electra-base-german-uncased.md

 ## How to use
 **The usage description above - provided by Hugging Face - is wrong!
 Please use this:**

+### Installation
+This model is uncased but does not does not strip accents.
+The necessary parameter is `strip_accents=False` and needs to be set for the tokenizer.
+It was added to Transformers with [PR #6280](https://github.com/huggingface/transformers/pull/6280).

+Since Transformers has not been released since the PR #6280 was merged, you have to install the development
+branch:

+`pip install git+https://github.com/huggingface/transformers.git -U`

 ### Transformers Usage
 ```python
 from transformers import AutoTokenizer, AutoModelWithLMHead